-It follows from \cite[Proposition 2.2]{PoPo} that if $A$ is a one-generated quadratic Koszul algebra, then its Veronese subalgebras are also one-generated quadratic and Koszul.
+It follows from \cite[Proposition 2.2, Ch 3]{PoPo} that if $A$ is a one-generated quadratic Koszul algebra, then its Veronese subalgebras are also one-generated quadratic and Koszul.

 \begin{cor} Let $(X,r)$ be a solution of order $n$, and let $\cA = \cA(\textbf{k}, X,r)$ be its Yang-Baxter algebra, let $d \geq 2$ be an integer.
-(1) The $d$-Veronese algebra $\cA^{(d)}$ is one-generated, quadratic and Koszul.
-(2) $\cA^{(d)}$ is a Noetherian domain. \end{cor} \begin{proof} (1) If $(X,r)$ is a solution of order $n$ then, by definition the Yang-Baxter algebra $\cA = \cA(\textbf{k}, X,r)$ is one-generated and quadratic.
-Moreover, $\cA$ is Koszul, see Facts \ref{fact1}.
-It follows straightforwardly from \cite[Proposition 2.2]{PoPo} that $\cA^{(d)}$ is one-generated, quadratic and Koszul.
-(2) The $d$-Veronese $\cA^{(d)}$ is a subalgebra of $\cA$ which is a domain, see Facts \ref{fact1}.
-Theorem \ref{thm:Veronese_ker} implies that $A^{(d)}$ a homomorphic image of the Yang-Baxter algebra $\cA_Y= \cA(\textbf{k}, Y, r_Y)$, where $(Y, r_Y)$ is the $d$-Veronese solution associated with $(X,r)$.
-The algebra $\cA_Y$ is Noetherian, since the solution $(Y, r_Y)$ is finite, see Facts \ref{fact1}. \end{proof}
+Then the $d$-Veronese subalgebra $\cA^{(d)}$ is one-generated, quadratic and Koszul. \end{cor} \begin{proof} If $(X,r)$ is a solution of order $n$ then, by definition the Yang-Baxter algebra $\cA = \cA(\textbf{k}, X,r)$ is one-generated and quadratic.
+Moreover, $\cA$ is Koszul, see Remark \ref{fact1}.
+It follows straightforwardly from \cite[Proposition 2.2, Ch 3]{PoPo} that $\cA^{(d)}$ is one-generated, quadratic and Koszul. \end{proof} We shall prove in the next section that $\cA^{(d)}$ is a left and a right Noetherian domain.

 In the assumptions of Corollary \ref{cor:dVeron}, it is clear, that the d-Veronese subalgebra $\cA^{(d)}$ satisfies